-able 6: Key elements of Business Ha incosul (Sils) Description Structure and Governance BHB is a NZ Registered Incorporated Society Incorporated Societies must have a minimum of 15 individual members or 5 corporate bodies, or a mix of both BHB has 57corporate members - Unison Networks, Port of Napier, PanPac Forest Products, Langley Twigg, Future Products, Furnware, NOW Broadband &amp; Communications Sportsground Each corporate member has 3 votes and a place on the Board The Board is accountable to the members and the CE reports to the Board.
+able 6: Key elements of Business H Description Structure and Governance BHB is a NZ Registered Incorporated Society Incorporated Societies must have a minimum of 15 individual members or 5 corporate bodies, or a mix of both BHB has 57corporate members - Unison Networks, Port of Napier, PanPac Forest Products, Langley Twigg, Future Products, Furnware, NOW Broadband & Communications Sportsground Each corporate member has 3 votes and a place on the Board The Board is accountable to the members and the CE reports to the Board.
 Board members are appointed at BHB's AGM for a term of one year.
 They are able to be reappointed and this has been the typical practice since 2013 (most existing Board members have held Board positions since 2013).
 Board members are volunteers and not paid.
 The current Board is made up of representatives of - Langley Twigg; Unison; PanPac; Future Products Group; Pipfruit NZ; EIT; Napier Port; Sportsground, NOW, Furnware.
 Board meetings are held on a monthly basis.
 Purpose/Vision/Mission BHB refers to itself as "the region's business-led economic development agency".
 BHB's purpose is to retain, grow and attract vibrant businesses and people to the region, and to make Hawke's Bay the best regional location in which to work, invest, live and grow Key objectives Provide business development and support services to start-ups and growing firms, including through the establishment and operation of the Hawke's Bay Business Hub Stimulate and support key industry clusters and working groups Market the region as a great place for business, in collaboration with other private and public partners.
 Staff and structure Currently 6 established positions (soon to be 7 with new "Business Connector" position), this doesn't count the Comms Lead contractor).
 Only 2 positions are full time.
-FTEs approx. 4.5 established (rising to 5.25 in October); 6.35 FTEs counting Comms Lead (a contractor and Portfolio Manager position which is only funded until Dec 2020) Roles are: CEO (1); Business Growth &amp; Projects Manager (0.6); Business Development Manager (Land to Brand - 0.5); Portfolio Manager (0.8, currently vacant, funded by MBIE, finishes in December 2020); Marketing
+FTEs approx. 4.5 established (rising to 5.25 in October); 6.35 FTEs counting Comms Lead (a contractor and Portfolio Manager position which is only funded until Dec 2020) Roles are: CEO (1); Business Growth & Projects Manager (0.6); Business Development Manager (Land to Brand - 0.5); Portfolio Manager (0.8, currently vacant, funded by MBIE, finishes in December 2020); Marketing

-Hub Concierge (1); Communications Lead tant (7.5); Business Connector (0.75 - Operational Revenue 2019/20 Total Revenue: \$1,012,519.98 Total Expenses: \$1,113,199.60 Sources of funding included: Funding from Councils: \$321,666.55 Business Hub Operations - OPEX: \$41,543.41 Co Starters Revenue: \$15,395.91 LTO Rent: \$141,753.42 MBIE Funding: \$200,000 over 2 years for Matariki programme support (NB: this funding ends Dec 2020) Other Revenue: \$65,618.11 Room Hire HB Business Hub: \$43,380.18 2020/21 Total Revenue: Approx. 20% lower that FY 19/20 Total Expenses: Approx. the same as FY 19/20 Sources of funding the same as FY 19/20.
-Source: BHB reports and material provided by BHB Sponsorship Income (from local businesses): 141,749.97
+& Operations (0.5); HB Business Hub Concierge (1); Communications Lead (contractor - 0.3); Executive Assistant (7.5); Business Connector (0.75 - new position).
+Operational Revenue 2019/20 Total Revenue: \$1,012,519.98 Total Expenses: \$1,113,199.60 Sources of funding included: Funding from Councils: \$321,666.55 2020/21 Total Revenue: Approx. 20% lower that FY 19/20 Total Expenses: Approx. the same as F1 19/20 Source: BHB reports and material Business Hub Operations - OPEX: \$41,543.41 Co Starters Revenue: \$15,395.91 LTO Rent: \$141,753.42 MBIE Funding: \$200,000 over 2 years for Matariki programme support (NB: this funding ends Dec 2020) Other Revenue: \$65,618.11 Room Hire HB Business Hub: \$43,380.18 Sponsorship Income (from local businesses): 141,749.97 Sources of funding the same as FY 19/20.
+Source: BHB reports and material provided by BHB